-Kernel parameter configuration

-Each node on which you want to install Oracle must meet the following Oracle configuration requirements:
+Kernel parameter configuration Each node on which you want to install Oracle must meet the following Oracle configuration requirements: Disk partitions Shared memory Swap size SemaphoresFile handles See Oracle documentation for the corresponding operating system for specific requirement details.
+Linux package group Veritas recommends you to select the Software Development package option when you install Linux.

-- Disk partitions

-- Shared memory

-- Swap size

-- Semaphores

-- File handles

-See Oracle documentation for the corresponding operating system for specific requirement details.

-Linux package group

-Veritas recommends you to select the Software Development package option when you install Linux.
 This option is required for relinking Oracle at install time and to take advantage of some Advanced Server features.

-Location of the \$ORACLE\HOME

-Depending on your environment, you can place the Oracle home directory (\$ORACLE\HOME) in one of the following ways:

-- Locally on each server's disk - On the shared storage.
+Location of the \$ORACLE_HOME Depending on your environment, you can place the Oracle home directory (\$ORACLE_HOME) in one of the following ways: Locally on each server's diskOn the shared storage.
 If you want to use Oracle ASM, then you must place the Oracle home directory only on the local disks of each node.
 Review the advantages of each approach to make a decision.

-See "Location of the \$ORACLE\HOME" on page 42.

-Configurations with multiple Oracle instances (SIDs)

-You can have multiple Oracle instances that are defined in a single cluster.
+See "Location of the \$ORACLE_HOME" on page 40.
+Configurations with multiple Oracle instances (SIDs) You can have multiple Oracle instances that are defined in a single cluster.
 In such cases, the parameter file for each instance must be accessible on all the nodes in the service group's SystemList attribute.
 Note: If you installed multiple versions of Oracle on the same system, make sure that the SIDs are unique.

-Location of Oracle database tablespaces

-If you plan to create the tablespaces using regular (ext3 or VxFS) files, the file systems that contain these files must be located on shared disks.
+Location of Oracle database tablespaces If you plan to create the tablespaces using regular (ext3 or VxFS) files, the file systems that contain these files must be located on shared disks.
 Create the same file system mount points on each node.

-If you use raw devices on shared disks for Oracle tablespaces, you must meet the following requirements:

-- The ownership must be Oracle dba user. - The permissions or access mode must be 660 on the raw devices that store the Oracle data.

-For example, if you use Veritas Volume Manager, type:
+If you use raw devices on shared disks for Oracle tablespaces, you must meet the following requirements: The ownership must be Oracle dba user.
+The permissions or access mode must be 660 on the raw devices that store the Oracle data.
+For example, if you use Veritas Volume Manager, type: vxedit -g diskgroup_name set group=dba \ user=oracle mode=660 volume_name Note: The user oracle and the group dba must be local and not Network Information Service (NIS and NIS+) users Transparent listener failover You can enable Oracle Server clients to reconnect after a node switch without reconfiguring.

-'''

-vxedit -g diskgroup name set group=dba \

-user=oracle mode=660 volume name

-'''

-Note: The user oracle and the group dba must be local and not Network Information Service (NIS and NIS+) users

-Transparent listener failover

-You can enable Oracle Server clients to reconnect after a node switch without reconfiguring.
 For such reconnections you must include at least one IP resource in the service group for the Oracle resource.
-The hostname mapping the IP address of this resource must be used for the Host field in the file \$TNS\ADMIN/listener.ora.
+The hostname mapping the IP address of this resource must be used for the Host field in the file \$TNS_ADMIN/listener.ora.
 If you use the TCP/IP protocol for Oracle client/server communication, verify that the file /etc/services contains the service name of the Oracle Net Service.
 You must verify this file on each node that is defined in the service group's SystemList attribute.

-Listener authentication in VCS environment

-The NetIsnr agent supports OS authentication as well as password authentication for the listener process.
-If you use Oracle 10g or later, recommends you to configure OS authentication.
+Listener authentication in VCS environment The Netlsnr agent supports OS authentication as well as password authentication for the listener process.
+Veritas recommends that you configure OS authentication.
 If you want to configure a listener password, make sure that you configure the password correctly.
 A misconfigured password can cause the listener to fault.

-See "Encrypting Oracle database user and listener passwords" on page 83.
+See "Encrypting Oracle database user and listener passwords" on page 76.
 Refer to the Oracle documentation for details on configuring the listener authentication.

-Hot backup of Oracle database in VCS environment The hot backup of Oracle database is enabled by default in VCS environment.
+Hot backup of Oracle The database in VCS environment

+The hot backup of Oracle database is enabled by default in VCS environment.